Sande, Agder

-Sande is a village in Farsund municipality in Agder county, Norway.
+Sande or Herad is a village in Farsund Municipality in Agder county, Norway.
 The village is located along the Åptafjorden, about 8 km north of the town of Farsund.
-The village was the administrative centre of the old municipality of Herad which existed from 1838 until its dissolution in 1965.
 Herad Church is located in the village.

+History

+The village was the administrative centre of the old Herad Municipality which existed from 1838 until its dissolution in 1965.
+This is why the village is also known as Herad.